GeopJr/ultimate-gtk4-crystal-guide/docs/en/concepts/gresource.md

 That allows you to e.g. directly set css & icons to those loaded from the bundle (`Widget#icon_name = "path/in/bundle/icon.svg"`).

+## Getting Started

-To get started, create a `data/APP_ID.gresource.xml` with the following content:
+- Create a `data/APP_ID.gresource.xml` with the following content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>